 Direct answer

 To create a PDF, write markdown in the editor, check the live preview, and use the export flow to generate a formatted file.
 Good headings, lists, code blocks, and tables usually convert cleanly.
+Markups keeps the workflow tight so the final PDF matches what you see in the preview.

-Step-by-step
+Step-by-step walkthrough

 Tips for cleaner PDFs

-- Keep headings consistent and concise.
+- Keep headings consistent and concise; one H1 per document.

 - Test long code blocks before sharing the final file.